DudeUnoob/Machine-Learning-Model-NSL/README.md

 Machine learning model using an autogluon for the wharton nsl comp phase 1.

-Created by Damodar and Abhiram
+Created by Damodar, Abhiram, and Samir